Xiangyu-Hao/Xiangyu-Hao.github.io/_pages/about.md

   - /about.html
 ---

-I am a master’s student at the College of Plant Protection, _[Northwest A&F University](https://www.nwafu.edu.cn/)_, where I also earned my bachelor’s degree in Life Sciences.
-I further expanded my research skills in evolutionary biology and molecular ecology during a visiting undergraduate at Wuhan University.
-My current research focuses on (1) phylogenomics and (2) molecular evolution of chemosensory genes in vertebrates and insects.
+I am currently a Ph.D. candidate at the [College of Life Sciences](https://bio.whu.edu.cn/), [Wuhan University](https://en.whu.edu.cn/).
+I received both my Bachelor’s and Master’s degrees from [Northwest A&F University](https://www.nwafu.edu.cn/).
+My research interests focus on three main areas: (1) using comparative genomics to investigate the unique immune adaptation mechanisms in bats; (2) phylogenomics of bats; and (3) molecular evolution of chemosensory genes in vertebrates and insects.

 Thank you for visiting my page :)